LucasSilvaFerreira/pipeline_perturbseq_like/README.md

 # Pipeline single Cell Perturb-seq like

-#Jamboree
+## Jamboree Participants

-Use the __run_jamboree_v2.ipynb__  to run the pipeline in a subset of the dataset gasperini.
+- Use the __run_jamboree_v2.ipynb__  to run the pipeline in a subset of the dataset gasperini.
-Case you want to test the pipeline outside the jamboree uing the same dataset use this script to build the dataset in your own server:
+- Case you want to test the pipeline outside the jamboree uing the same dataset use this script to build the dataset in your own server:
 ```bash
 NTHREADS=16